mnhmilu/poc-kubernets/README.md

 ```

 Make sure all worker node are ready if not update iptable to allow connect and leave and join again to master

+Transfer App folder which contain source , docker file , docker-compose yml to master node using file zilla

 docker pull postgres:15-alpine // will pull posgres image